 TIP: Bracketing is important here to expose for the foreground lupines, white church and sky.
 Hopefully, you’ll get luckier with dramatic skies.

-Reynisfjara – a stunning black sand beach
+Reynisfjara – another of Iceland’s stunning black sand beaches

 TIP: Be very careful at this black sand beach.
 Despite appearing calm, tourists have died after being pulled out to sea by strong and unpredictable sneaker waves.